 Time and distance rate – on top of the base fare, how far you travel and how long your Uber ride takes will also factor into the uber cost.

-Surge pricing – When the demand for rides is higher than the availability of Uber drivers in your area, you might get hit by an additional surge fee.
+Surge pricing – When the demand for rides is higher than the availability of drivers who work with Uber in your area, you might get hit by an additional surge fee.

 Booking fee – This is a flat fee added to the cost of every ride to cover the cost of processing the transaction and maintaining the Uber platform.